 Proposed changes to superannuation taxes before Parliament

-We recently wrote about the Government proposal to levy additional tax for those with $3M+ super balances.
-This legislation is now before parliament, and we provide a reminder about it below.
+We’ve previously written about the government proposal to levy additional tax for those with $3M+ super balances, which had been awaiting parliamentary approval.
+With Labor winning a majority in the recent election, it is inevitable that Division 296 will be reintroduced and passed, and we provide a reminder about it below.

-It is important the new tax isn’t due to start until 2025-26.
+It is important to note the new tax isn’t due to start until 2025–26.
+With the finer details still to be decided, at this stage, it is sensible to adopt a wait-and-see approach.

 Under the earnings calculation, the ATO will be using an individual’s total super balance to calculate their earnings, which means it will include unrealised gains.